Psiae/ManorLordsConsoleCommandsMod/MLConsoleCommandsMod/v1.0.1-alpha15/mod_page.md

 - k.buildInstantly
     - Put the building and instantly finish the construction<br/><br/>

+    - enter the command instead of click when you want to place the building

 - k.manorPlanner_placeBuilding
     - Place the currently selected building in the **Manor Planner**, ignoring building limit<br/><br/>